top of page

 Brett asked, “This is important.
 Who were you tutoring for, what time, and was there anything unusual?”

 “What else can you remember?”
+Brett said.

 “Tossed?
-How tossed, be specific,” Cord asked.
+How tossed?
+Be specific,” Cord asked.

 “We had few items worth much, there was a jar of loose change… the money gone… next to the change a ceramic mug holding various writing materials, pencils, used pens, also gone…, beyond that stuff just out of place.”